ShaneSunnyKottuppallil/100-Days-of-Web-Development/README.md

   - Reset: `<button type="reset">Reset</button>`
 <br>

-Mastering forms is essential for creating interactive and user-friendly web applications!
+Mastering forms is essential for creating interactive and user-friendly web applications! <br>
 Stay tuned for more updates! 🚀